c-mccormick007/ap_solutions/README.md

 - Improved vendor response times
 - Intangible gains in operational reliability

-At the current rate of adoption and usage, the automation system is on pace to generate **over $120,000/year in labor value alone** — nearly double the cost of a full-time AP specialist.

-This return on investment (ROI) highlights the immediate and scalable impact of internally-developed automation in accounts payable workflows.
+At the current rate of usage, the automation system is projected to generate **over $120,000/year in time value alone**, nearly the equivalent of two full-time employees.
+This illustrates a significant return on investment and highlights the operational leverage provided by internally-built automation solutions.

 ---